Coping with a lung cancer diagnosis

 If your child is of school age it is a good idea to tell their school teacher.
 This will help with any emotional or behavioural problems.
 If you have concerns about how your child is reacting, it may be useful to discuss it with your lung cancer nurse specialist or GP.
 They can make recommendations or suggest referral to a social worker or child psychologist.

-How will family members and friends cope with the diagnosis?
+How will family members and friends cope with your lung cancer diagnosis?

-Dealing with a diagnosis of lung cancer involves not only coping with your own reactions but also the reactions of others around you.
+Dealing with a lung cancer diagnosis involves not only coping with your own reactions but also the reactions of others around you.

 You may find there are local support groups or a cancer centre where you can talk to others.
 There are also online forums and helpline services you can use.
 Some people find talking to someone else who has been in a similar situation can help.